Rick-Lang/rickroll-lang/doc.md

 **The syntax of RickRoll-Lang is not same as Python**
 1. It doesn't need indentation
 2. The code must be written inside the main method, otherwise the interpreter will not execute
+3. Every identifier (function or variable name) should contain more than one character

 ## Commands to execute your code
 Execute by converting .rickroll to Python